crudwellstrawberryfayre/strawberryfayreweb/_music.md

 title: Music
 ---

 We have organised a whole variety of music for you to enjoy while eating your strawberries.
-If you are feeling like you want to join in, why not try one of our [workshops?](/workshops)
+Feel like you want to join in?
+Why not try one of our [workshops?](/workshops)

 # Schedule